Explore the best of Cebu in this 3 day tour of Cebu itinerary (updated 2021)

 How to get to Cebu

 You can easily get to Cebu flying from the capital city of Manila.
 There are many carriers that fly directly to Cebu which is around an hours flight from Manila.
 Cebu is also a direct hub from many other Asian cities that you can easily fly to with various regional and international carriers.
+There are also Cebu packages that you can book with tour agencies and online sites to explore the best places to visit around Cebu.

 What to see and do in Cebu in 3 days